Coupling induced emergent topology in a two-leg fermionic ladder: Introduction

 On the other hand, interaction effects and dimensionality of the lattices on the topological phases have been investigated by going beyond strictly one-dimensional chains.
-In particular, ladder geometries or quasi-one dimensional lattices that are intermediate to one and two-dimensional lattices have attracted a great deal of attention, revealing interesting topological properties ~\cite{Nersesyan,ssh_ladder_glide_symmetry,ssh_ladder_tnp,smita_ssh_ladder,padhan_ladder, suman_adhip, batrouni,wu_vincet_liu,rajashri_ladder,unconventional_edge_state,four_spin_furukawa,frustrated_xxz_furukawa,spt_spin_ladder}.
-The key component in the ladder systems that plays the major role is the inter-layer coupling that decides the fate of the topological properties of individual chains and also imparts novel physical phenomena due to proximity effects~\cite{semiconductor_metal_proximity,topo_proximity_effect,btpe,haldane_graphene_bilayer,hofstetter_prximity}.
+In particular, ladder geometries or quasi-one dimensional lattices that are intermediate to one and two-dimensional lattices have attracted a great deal of attention, revealing interesting topological properties ~\cite{Nersesyan,ssh_ladder_glide_symmetry,ssh_ladder_tnp,smita_ssh_ladder,padhan_ladder, suman_adhip, batrouni,wu_vincet_liu,rajashri_ladder,unconventional_edge_state,four_spin_furukawa,frustrated_xxz_furukawa,spt_spin_ladder,sara_ladder,thereza_haldane,floquet_ssh_ladder,milad_ssh_ladder}.
+The key component in the ladder systems that plays the major role is the inter-layer coupling that decides the fate of the topological properties of individual chains and may impart novel physical phenomena due to proximity effects~\cite{semiconductor_metal_proximity,topo_proximity_effect,btpe,haldane_graphene_bilayer,hofstetter_prximity,uneven_ladder,uneven_ladder_2,bowtie_ladder}.
+For instance, Refs.~\cite{nersesyan_ssh_ladder,smita_ssh_ladder,ssh_ladder_tnp} investigate the emergence of topological phase transitions when two SSH chains are coupled through inter-chain hopping, particularly in situations where one leg is topological while the other is trivial.
+Interaction effects in such ladder systems have also been explored in Refs.~\cite{nersesyan_ssh_ladder,padhan_ladder}.
+Furthermore, the topological inheritance in a two-leg ladder through inter-leg interaction has been predicted in Ref.~\cite{mondal_sshhubbard}.
+It has been shown that an uniform chain can inherit the topological character of an SSH chain when inter-chain interaction is tuned and in the absence of any inter-chain hopping.
+Apart from the simple two-leg ladder, the topological properties of different ladders with non-standard interleg couplings have been explored recently.
+In this context, Ref.~\cite{bowtie_ladder} analyzes coupled tight-binding chains and demonstrates that the emergence of topological features is sensitive to the choice of unit cell, with nontrivial phases arising only for the choice of unit cell that results in dangling edge sites under open boundary conditions.
+On the other hand, studies of uneven ladders composed of chains with different periodicities~\cite{uneven_ladder,uneven_ladder_2} show that the absence of chiral symmetry leads to edge states that are not pinned to zero energy, and hence the topological insulator here does not belong to the BDI class.
+Importantly, as emphasized in Ref.~\cite{bowtie_ladder}, when two identical tight-binding chains are coupled via simple vertical inter-chain hopping without any mismatch in periodicity, no topological features arise.
+These studies suggest that the two-leg ladder platforms provide a fertile ground to explore novel topological scenarios in low-dimensional lattices.